<[latexpage]>

 Adding decibels works the same way—they need to be untied before you can use them to go adding or subtracting.
 Sure, a knotted rope might be great for storage or display, but when it comes time for using the rope, you’d better have it untied.

-For example, let’s say you have two decibel levels L_1 and L_2 you want to add.
+For example, let’s say you have two decibel levels and you want to add.
 Like knotted rope, these levels need to be “un-knotted” before they are useful.
 To un-knot a decibel level, the formula is quite easy:

 Note that this formula works for root-power quantities.
 For power quantities, replace the 10 in this equation with a 20.